socialalgorithms/socialalgorithms.github.io/assignment2_bluesky.markdown

 ## Overview

-In this assignment, you'll investigate *[homophily](https://en.wikipedia.org/wiki/Homophily)* — the tendency for people to associate with similar others — on the Bluesky social network.
+In this assignment, you'll analyze several aspects of Bluesky.
+You'll construct reverse-chronological feeds.
+You'll make simple follow recommendations.
+And you'll examine *[homophily](https://en.wikipedia.org/wiki/Homophily)* — the tendency for people to associate with similar others — in Bluesky replies.
 You'll collect data using Bluesky's public API, analyze what senators see in their feeds, and measure whether reply patterns exhibit gender homophily.

 The assignment has two parts:
 - **Part I**: Feed Analysis — Examine what U.S. senators see when they open Bluesky, and make follow recommendations for fellow senators.